Tuition Refund for All Programs (Buyer’s Right to Cancel)

 Refund of Tuition

 A student may cancel his or her Enrollment Agreement at any time on or before the first day of a Term for Distance Education and Learning without any tuition charges.
 A student may also cancel the Enrollment Agreement without penalty or obligation by the Add/Drop period deadline (being the last day of the first week of a Term) or by the 7th day from the beginning date of a course.
-The student will receive a full tuition refund (except for the registration fee and costs for educational printed materials, if any).
-Refundable tuition is defined as the total course tuition excluding the Registration fee.
+The student will receive a full tuition refund (except for the application and registration fee and costs for educational printed materials, if any).
+Refundable tuition is defined as the total course tuition excluding the Application and Registration fee.

 The date of withdrawal will be the day the university is notified of the student’s intent to withdraw.
 Student can notify by mail, e-mail, FAX, or by any other reasonable manner or conduct, including non-attendance.
 California Intercontinental University will mail the requested tuition refund within 30 days from the date of the official withdrawal/dismissal or refund request.